zhoush210/unitree_IL_lerobot/README.md

 # 2. ⚙️ Data Collection and Conversion

 ## 2.1 🖼️ Load Datasets

-Load the [`unitreerobotics/G1_ToastedBread_Dataset`](https://huggingface.co/datasets/unitreerobotics/G1_ToastedBread_Dataset) dataset from Hugging FaceThe. default download location is `~/.cache/huggingface/lerobot/unitreerobotics`.
+If you want to directly load the dataset we have already recorded, Load the [`unitreerobotics/G1_ToastedBread_Dataset`](https://huggingface.co/datasets/unitreerobotics/G1_ToastedBread_Dataset) dataset from Hugging Face.
+The default download location is `~/.cache/huggingface/lerobot/unitreerobotics`.
 If you want to load data from a local source, please change the `root` parameter.

 ```python
 from lerobot.common.datasets.lerobot_dataset import LeRobotDataset
 import tqdm

 episode_index = 1
 dataset = LeRobotDataset(repo_id="unitreerobotics/G1_ToastedBread_Dataset")

 from_idx = dataset.episode_data_index["from"][episode_index].item()